kriszentner/docker-chef-backup-restore/README.md

 ## Using [knife ec backup](https://github.com/chef/knife-ec-backup)
 This is a [knife](https://docs.chef.io/knife.html) module which connects to the chef server via its API.

-### Creating an knife ec backup Dockerfile
+### Creating an knife ec backup Container

 Using Docker for backups reduces the need to think about dependancies for `knife ec backup` which can be a bit finicky.

 You'll also want a valid `/root/.chef/knife.rb` and user .pem file in the same directory for your backups.
 Best to use [chef-server-ctl](https://docs.chef.io/ctl_chef_server.html) to create a user.
 The creation of the knife.rb and pem file is outside the scope of this document.

+There is a `build.sh` file which will create the container for you if you don't want to think about the docker commands to do so.

 ### Running the container
-The run.sh script is sufficient to run the container.
+The `run.sh` script is sufficient to run the container.
 Once in the container, there's a /root/backup.sh file which you can use to run your backups.
-You can configure this to launch via cron.
+You can configure this to launch the container and the script via cron.

 # The Restore